ONDC-Official/ONDC-RET-Specifications/api/docs/prepaid_payment_collected_by_#bpp#_non_#rfq_flow.md

-# Seller App Collecting Payment in Non-RFQ Flow
+# Prepaid payment collected by BPP - Non RFQ flow
-This document explains the flow of how the payment is collected by the BPP from the buyer (BAP).
-It details all the processes required to make this possible.
+In order to strengthen the unbundled ecommerce transactions and enable trust on the network, there is a need to enable payments collected by seller app and exchange and agree the terms of trade between buyer and seller app (BPP).

 ## _/on_search_

-The on_search request is sent while sharing catalog by the BPP (Seller) to the Buyer (BAP).
+As part of the catalog, BPP informs BAP on payment terms (collected by BPP).
 Here two cases arise which relate to payment collection:

 1. **BPP level** - The payment is collected by the seller app for all the providers, or for Inventory Seller Node(ISN) seller apps.